 Well, that's the problem.

-I wish go ahead, go ahead.
+Go ahead, go ahead.

 Yeah.

-I've been talking about how global this whole thing is, and it's I don't think it's a coincidence that it's happening in many different countries.
+And I don't think it's a coincidence that's happening in many different countries.

-And when it comes to um you being a teacher, we're talking about all these people living in fear.
+And when it comes to you being a teacher, we're talking about all these people living in fear.

-I know teachers who literally um cannot voice at all how they feel about anything politically because they will either be ostracized or legitimately pushed out.
+I know teachers who literally cannot voice at all how they feel about anything politically because they will either be ostracized or legitimately pushed out.

-And like I was gonna say the last caller, fear can be a great motivator, and but fear is really a validation for you to know that man, this is real, right?
+But fear is really a validation for you to know that, man, this is real, right?

 It's real.

-But also these people are exposing themselves.
+But also, these people are exposing themselves.

-If you all do it, if you all start coming together and having dialogue and walking together and and using a lot of the tactics that the left uses, I really do think that the voice, and I don't think it, I know it.
+If you all do it, if you all start coming together and having dialogue and walking together and using a lot of the tactics that the left uses, I really do think that the voice, and I don't think it, I know it.

 The voice of the free will always be stronger than the voice of those who wish to oppress.